dahas/node_pwa_boilerplate/Readme.md

 This boilerplate might be of ones interest who is not in the mood to dive deeper into Angular, Vue, React, Ember a.s.o., and just want to get started with ECMAScript, Vanilla JavaScript or jQuery as he or she is used to it.

-With this boilerplate you can create a **Progressive Web App** (PWA) that is based upon NodeJS and the Express framework.
+With this boilerplate you can create a **Progressive Web App (PWA)** that is based upon NodeJS and the Express framework.
 On the client side you have to deal with jQuery and MaterializeCSS, which of course you can change.
 CSS pre-processing is accomplished using a SASS compiler.
 And responsible for the app-alike offline experience is a tool called Workbox.

 ### Requirements

+If you haven´t yet, download the latest stable version of NodeJS from [here](https://nodejs.org)

+### Installation

 Download the resources from the repository into an empty folder:
 ```